alcionai/clues/ctats/README.md

 OTEL metrics, despite being an invaluable addition to service telemetry, require an obnoxiously verbose setup and implementation.
 Ctats isn't here to provide any new features.
-Instead in wants to make the current features more accessible and less painful.
+Instead it wants to make the current features more accessible and less painful.

 ### Step 1: Init OTEL with Clues